ryanlevee/javascript-html-css/README.md

 # Website and Game using JavaScript, HTML and CSS

-Clone repository
+Clone repository.

-Launch index.html in browser
+Launch index.html in browser.

 # To play "Math Facts"
 Navigate to the Math Facts page using the GAMES dropdown menu in the navbar.

 Have Fun!